sinai-igh/admix_phewas/README.md

 ```
 The output will consist of files that end in .Q (admixture proportions) and .P (admixture probabilities) for each admixture component tested.

-Script to order admixture components, visualize, select reference panel samples and filter query samples:
+Next we run a script to order admixture components, visualize, select reference panel samples and filter query samples
 input:
-*admixture_input_file.fam
+* admixture_input_file.fam
-*admixture_input_file.Q
+* admixture_input_file.Q
-*mapper_file.txt - file with three columns.
+* mapper_file.txt - file with three columns.
 One containing sample ID, one containing name of dataset sample came from, one containing population label

 output:
 *ordered_admixture_file.Q

 There are two separate R scripts.
-One for ordering K3 ADMIXTURE output ad one for ordering K4 ADMIXTURE output.
+One for ordering K3 ADMIXTURE output and one for ordering K4 ADMIXTURE output.
 ```
 Rscript annotate_admixture_output.K4.R admixture_input_file.Q ,  admixture_input_file.fam, mapper_file.txt  #for K3